rchakode/hugo-mx-gateway/README.md

 > **Security Context:**
 > `hugo-mx-gateway`'s pod is deployed with a unprivileged security context by default.
 However, if needed, it's possible to launch the pod in privileged mode by setting the Helm configuration value `securityContext.enabled` to `false`.

-In the next deployment commands, it's assumed that the target namespace `hugo-mx-gateway` do exist.
-If not create it first, or, alternatively, adapt the commands to use any other namespace of your choice.
+In the next deployment commands, it's assumed that the target namespace `hugo-mx-gateway` does exist.
+Otherwise create it first, or, alternatively, adapt the commands to use any other namespace of your choice.

 ### Installation using Helm 3 (i.e. without tiller)
 <a name="installation-using-helm-3-ie-without-tiller"></a>